vlang/vsl/examples/ml_kmeans/README.md

 # Example - ml_kmeans 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for demonstrating the K-means clustering algorithm.

 ## Instructions